gwm04/digiscot.github.io/pages/projects/upaward-mobility.md

 *2. Workshops*

 Facilitators have been identified, and discussion of the trial has taken place with them.
 The initial plans have been completed with all so everyone has a starting point.
 This has use of iPad built into it, for the students and the staff.
-IPad set up time has been set up for 2/5/16 with the assistance of 3 of the facilitators (1 cannot attend).
+IPad set up time has been set up for 2/5/16 with the assistance of 3 of the facilitators (1 cannot attend but will have training cascaded).
 All staff had refresher training booked on Apple software currently in use as a refresher in advance.

 *3. Training*